aluedtke7/dlna_player/README.md

 supported Linux OS for this task, to get the widest OS support for our flatpak app.
 I'm using the LTS version Ubuntu 20.04.
 The [Dockerfile](./flatpak/Dockerfile) takes this as the base image and installs then all the needed dependencies to be able to compile the source code for Linux.
 In additon, the flatpak utilities are also installed.
-It's also important to install all the dependencies, that the Linux version of the used Flutter packages needs.
+It's also important to install all the dependencies that the Linux version of the used Flutter packages needs.
 You find this information typically on pub.dev at the Linux version of the used package.

 The build time for this image is approx. 10 minutes on my machine and the resulting image size is around 12GB.